 So, even though no one saw it at the time, in obedience to God the angel walked from Gilgal, where the future of Israel looked so bright, to Bochim, where the present was ungodly and the future was looking bleak and difficult.
 What the angel did was not noticed in the physical realm at the time, and some people might argue that the journey was just show and had no real effect.
 But it would be shortsighted to think that way, because God does not give His angels busywork with no real purpose.
 In the battle between good and evil, spiritual realities are just as important, and likely more important, than physical realities.
 We are in no position to gauge what happened in the spiritual world, and perhaps later in the physical world, because of that uphill hike.
 There is always a benefit to obeying God, even if we do not see it in the physical world, and God likely put this little sentence in His Word about what angels do behind the scenes to remind us of that fact.

 “And he said, ‘I brought you up out of Egypt and I led you to the land.’”
-The idea that God brought Israel up out of Egypt and led them into the Promised Land occurs a number of times in Scripture, but in this case the wording is different, While in other places the verb translated “brought” is a past tense verb, here in Judges 2:1 the verb “brought” is in the imperfect tense and could well be translated as a future verb: “I will bring you up out of Egypt.”
+The idea that God brought Israel up out of Egypt and led them into the Promised Land occurs a number of times in Scripture, but in this case, the wording is different, While in other places the verb translated “brought” is a past tense verb, here in Judges 2:1 the verb “brought” is in the imperfect tense and could well be translated as a future verb: “I will bring you up out of Egypt.”
 This is difficult to bring into English because it would confuse the reader, but the implication is profound.
 It makes the sentence read more as if it was saying, “I said I will bring you up out of Egypt, and I led you into the land I promised to give….”
 In other words, God is making the point that He said he would do something, then He did it.
 God is faithful to His word.
 In contrast, Israel said they would serve God, and then they did not do it.
-We learn from Judges that Israel broke the covenant and worshipped and served pagan gods.
+We learn from Judges that Israel broke the covenant and worshiped and served pagan gods.
 Against the backdrop of God’s faithfulness, Israel’s unfaithfulness stands out very clearly.